EVMS

 EVMS compliance: Material Transfers and Loan/Paybacks

 In a high rate production environment, it is not unusual for different Contract Lot Buys to have demands for the same required parts.
 Circumstances driven by delivery schedules, fee incentives, national priorities, or quality issues will prioritize the demand for these common parts.
-Companies will be challenged to respond to these dynamics while satisfying contractual requirements and continuing to remain Earned Value Management System (EVMS) compliant.
-A documented Material Transfer and Borrow and Payback (e.g., TBLP) policy/procedure describing a disciplined, auditable approach is a mandatory prerequisite for EVMS project managers.
+Companies must ensure they are able to respond to these dynamics while satisfying contractual requirements and continuing to remain compliant with the EIA-748 Standard for Earned Value Management System (EVMS) guidelines.
+A documented Material Transfer and Borrow and Payback (e.g., TBLP) policy/procedure describing a disciplined, auditable approach is a mandatory prerequisite for project managers in an EVMS contract environment.

 Material Management and Accounting System (MMAS)

 There are a number of applicable Government documents that come into play but none more important than the Material Management and Accounting System (MMAS).
-It is a DoD Policy (242.7202) that contractors have a MMAS that:
+It is a DoD Policy (DFARS 242.7202) that contractors have a MMAS that:

 (3) Maintains a consistent, equitable, and unbiased logic for costing of material transactions.

-• MMAS Standard 6 (Material Transfers) requires that the contractor’s policies and procedures provide detailed descriptions of circumstances which will result in manual or system generated transfers of parts.
+• Subparagraph 6 (Material Transfers) requires the contractor’s policies and procedures provide detailed descriptions of circumstances that will result in manual or system generated transfers of parts.

-• MMAS Standard 7 (Material Costing) requires that the contractor’s system transfer parts and associated costs within the same billing period or use an ACO approved “Loan/Payback” technique.
+• Subparagraph 7 (Material Costing) requires that the contractor’s system transfer parts and associated costs within the same billing period or use an Administrative Contracting Officer (ACO) approved “Loan/Payback” technique.

-• MMAS Standard 8 (Inventory Allocations) requires that the contractor’s system handle allocations of common inventory in such a manner as to preclude improper allocation and costing of allocations.
+• Subparagraph 8 (Inventory Allocations) requires that the contractor’s system handle allocations of common inventory in such a manner as to preclude improper allocation and costing of allocations.

 Material Transfer versus Loan/Payback